 It may affect one sense or it may affect all of them.
 A sound may evoke a strong reaction like screaming or even vomiting.
 Or your child might recoil when touched or presented with food he does not like.

 In some cases, a child may appear to not respond to sensory stimuli at all.

-Sensory Processing Dysfunction can often co-occur with a disorder such as Autism.
+Sensory Processing Dysfunction can often co-occur with a disorder such as Autism, ADHD, or Learning Disability/ Dyslexia.
 Its symptoms can range from relatively mild to very severe.
 And, as you may already know, it can have a serious impact on your child’s ability to enjoy and participate in daily activities.

 If your child is affected by Sensory Processing Dysfunction, you may have had difficulty finding help thus far.
-That’s because some clinicians are reluctant to diagnose this disorder on its own.
-Whatever their opinion may be, you just want your child to get the help he needs.
+That’s because some clinicians are ill equipped to recognize or diagnose this disorder underlying many others.
+You just want your child to get the help he needs.

 if you suspect that you or your child may be struggling with Sensory Processing Dysfunction- either on its own or with another disorder- it is important to be assessed by the right clinicians with the right experience.